Session 9: The Revelation to St John

 Reflection & Prayer

 What do you struggle with in the book of Revelation and has this session helped with it?

 What has particularly struck you and what have you found most helpful?

 What has particularly challenged you for your own faith journey, and what has comforted you?

 Pray about what you have learned, thanking God for any new insights into this complicated book and lifting to God anyone who has come into your thoughts as you have studied.

 A Practical Exercise for this Week

 Pay particular attention to the words at the end of the apostle's or Nicene creed this week (in lockdown join an online service and listen out for this, or look one of these on the CofE website).
-How does it makes you feel as you do so.
+How does it makes you feel as you say the words?
 What else in your church or the services today speaks of images from the book of Revelation?

 Share some of what you have found on the discussion board in the discussion Forum (this post is required for those taking the assessment).